chrisilly/cpplab3/lab-report-draft.md

 Making the `AddToRegister` method take a `const Person` as opposed to a `const Person* const` makes `persons[++personCount] = person;` work *just* fine.
 Am I allowed to do this?
 Why the fuck is it made the other way to begin with, it seems dumb as hell Jesus Christ.

+### 17 October

+In what way is the `RemoveEntry()` method supposed to remove an entry?
+Wipe the name and address?
+That's what I'm going to assume.

+Today I learned that you can access a class's private variables if it looks like `Person PersonRegister::SearchByName(const string name)` but *not* if it looks like `Person PersonRegister::*SearchByName(const string name)`.
+I think the only difference is that the latter method returns a pointer instead of a `Person` object?
+I don't get why suddenly it loses access though.
+Either it's a syntax mistake or it's some wonky ass c++ stuff.

+Nevermind, it's supposed to be `Person* PersonRegister::SearchByName(const string &name)`.
+I tried this but while missing the `&` operator in the parameter, which is why it didn't work at first.

+So, in order to search by name, I need to compare a string to the `Person` object name.
+The `SearchByName()` method is in the `PersonRegister` class, though, so in order to compare them I introduced a `std::string GetName() {return name}` getter method in the `Person` class.
+However, in my pointer for-loop, `pointer->GetName()` doesn't seem to return a defined value?

+When adding the line `cout << "current pointer->getName(): " << pointer->getName() << endl;`, nothing is printed at all, even though the break point stops on the line—so it *is* being run.
+Weird!
+And when using `watch` in VS Code, it at least seems like `pointer` does iterate through and its `name` *does* change.

+I asked for help on [Discord](https://discord.com/channels/1053434127979909151/1053457479733882972/1296434723027157063) (correct decision—I have adapted) and got some insight as to what tests I can run to find the problem.
+The problem seems to be due to the way `cin` works—or the way I handle it—when getting the parameter (string) values from the user.

+When testing the method using hard-coded strings, it worked just fine.
+Replacing my `cin >> input`s with `getline(cin, input)`s solved my problem. `getline` removes the newline character from the input before saving it to your variable I've now learned, which I assume must have been the issue.

 <!--  -->